ltonetwork/documentation/02-scenario/index.md

 ### Abstract

-A Live Contract scenario is a definition of procedure as a Finite State Machine.
-As an FSM the scenario can be visualized as flowchart and instantiated as a process.
+A Live Contract scenario is a definition of procedure as a Finite State Machine (FSM).
+As an FSM, the scenario can be visualized as flowchart and instantiated as a process.

 ### Note to Readers

 The issues list for this draft can be found at <https://github.com/legalthings/livecontracts-specifications/issues>.
 For additional information, see <http://livecontracts.io/>.

 To provide feedback, use this issue tracker, the communication methods listed on the homepage, or email the document editors.